Thursday, April 11, 2024

 And all this meaty dramatic material comes from still drawing on only select portions of his life and career.
 As a Christian who likes to look at at least all BC History as revolving around Jerusalem it’s notable that he had been in Judaea at least twice, as a young man under Gabinius in the 50s and then in 37 BC during the Triumvirate when he defeats the Parthians and Mattathias Antigonus.
 Maybe there have been Israeli movies depicting at least the latter of those, I wouldn’t at this time know.

 HBO Rome covers some stuff not usually covered but missed plenty of other opportunities like the above.
-I’d really like to actually see Fulvia onscreen for a change, she sounds like a compelling potential Anime Girl.
+I’d also really like to actually see Fulvia onscreen for a change, she sounds like a compelling potential Anime Girl, as does her first husband Clodius.

 It’s possible the real Marcus Antonius had little in common personality wise with the idea of Mark Antony I’ve been talking about.
 Those who criticize the adage “History is written by the winners” are often taking it too literally, the point is to pay attention to the biases of who’s writing.
 If it was 100% literally true all the time we’d still popularly view Antony and Cleopatra based on the utterly demonized portrait Octavian's propagandists tried to paint.
 However the positive depictions however indirectly eventually go back through that propaganda.